Minister of Foreign and European Affairs of the Slovak Republic

 From April 2012, Mr. Lajčák serves as Minister of Foreign and European Affairs (and Deputy Prime Minister in 2012-2016) of his country.
 He was reappointed as Minister in March 2016 and in March 2018.

 On 31 May 2017, the General Assembly of the United Nations elected Mr. Lajčák as President of its seventy-second session, which spanned from September 2017 to September 2018.
 For this period of time, Mr. Lajčák fulfilled his tenure as the President of the General Assembly concurrently to his mandate as Slovakia’s Minister of Foreign and European Affairs.

 From January to December 2019 Mr. Lajčák stood at the helm of the Organisation for Security and Cooperation in Europe as its Chairperson-in-Office.

 Mr. Lajčák is a graduate of the Moscow State Institute for International Relations and has a Juris Doctor degree from the Comenius University in Bratislava.

-He has received several state honours, including the Order of the Yugoslav Star, 1st Class in 2005, the Order of Honour of the Republic of Moldova in 2014, the Order of the Montenegrin Great Star in 2016 and the Royal Order of the Polar awarded by Swedish King Carl XVI.
-Gustaf in 2020.
+He has received several state honours, including the Order of the Yugoslav Star, 1st Class in 2005, the Order of Honour of the Republic of Moldova in 2014, the Order of the Montenegrin Great Star in 2016, the Royal Order of the Polar Star awarded by Swedish King Carl XVI.
+Gustaf in 2020 and the Order Star of Romania in the rank Grand Officer in 2020.
 He has received honorary doctorate degrees from the National University of Political Studies and Public Administration in Bukurest (2018), the Moscow State Institute of International Relations (2018), the University of Mostar (2019), the University of Montenegro (2019) and the University of National and World Economy in Sofia (2019).

 Miroslav Lajčák was born in 1963 in Poprad.
 He is married and has two daughters.